Potatoes with Basil. A super easy side dish that will enhance a spicy fish or a meat dish.

 Add some champagne dressing, and you are in for a treat.
 We all need a couple of recipes, and this one should be part of your repertoire.

-My rule of thumb for determining how many potatoes to use: 1/2 of a large one per person.
-If using smaller red-skinned potatoes you can decide how many you will need.
+One of the most asked questions is: How many potatoes per person?
+My rule of thumb for determining how many potatoes to use: is 1/2 of a large one per person.
+Using smaller red-skinned potatoes, you can decide how many you will need.

-Make sure that all the potato slices are the same thickness thus all cooking evenly.
+Make sure that all the potato slices are the same thickness, thus evenly cooking.

 Do not overcook the potatoes.
-I taste them by pressing with my thumb in the middle of them and if I get a bit of resistance they are ready to be drained.
-Rinse them under cold water to stop the cooking process prior to your next step.
-At this point, you can actually store the potatoes in the refrigerator for a couple of days before continuing with this recipe.
+I taste them by pressing with my thumb in the middle of them, and if I get a bit of resistance, they are ready to be drained.
+Rinse them under cold water to stop the cooking process before your next step.
+At this point, you can store the potatoes in the refrigerator for a couple of days before continuing with this recipe.

-Shred the basil at the last minute so it will retain all the oils and will not bruise too much either.
+Shred the basil at the last minute so it retains all the oils and will not bruise too much.

-use a large skillet to cook the potatoes with the shallots.
-You want them to each be cooked and not overlapping.
-My favorite is Lodge Cast Iron, so easy to use.
+Use a large skillet for cooking the potatoes with the shallots.
+You want them to each be cooked and not overlap.
+My favorite is Lodge Cast Iron, which is so easy to use.

-When adding the potatoes to the skillet, turn over within minutes the potatoes so the shallots will not continue cooking underneath and burn a bit.
+When adding the potatoes to the skillet, turn them over within minutes so the shallots will not continue cooking underneath and burn a bit.